godotengine/godot-docs/tutorials/platform/ios/ios_plugin.rst

 3. In the ``Build Settings`` tab, specify the compilation flags for your static library in ``OTHER_CFLAGS``.
 The most important ones are ``-fcxx-modules``, ``-fmodules``, and ``-DDEBUG`` if you need debug support.
 Other flags should be the same you use to compile Godot.
 For instance, ``-DPTRCALL_ENABLED -DDEBUG_ENABLED, -DDEBUG_MEMORY_ALLOC -DDISABLE_FORCED_INLINE -DTYPED_METHOD_BIND``.

 4. Add the required logic for your plugin and build your library to generate a ``.a`` file.
-You will probably need to build both ``debug`` and ``release`` targeted ``a`` files.
+You will probably need to build both ``debug`` and ``release`` targeted ``.a`` files.
 Depending on your need, pick only one or both.
-If you need both ``a`` files their name should match following pattern: ``[PluginName].[TargetType].a``.
+If you need both ``.a`` files their name should match following pattern: ``[PluginName].[TargetType].a``.
 You can also build the static library with your SCons configuration.

+5. iOS plugin system also support ``.xcframework`` files.
+To generate one you can use a command such as: ``xcodebuild -create-xcframework -library [DeviceLibrary].a -library [SimulatorLibrary].a -output [PluginName].xcframework``.

-5. Create a Godot iOS Plugin configuration file to help the system detect and load your plugin:
+6. Create a Godot iOS Plugin configuration file to help the system detect and load your plugin:

     -   The configuration file extension must be ``gdip`` (e.g.: ``MyPlugin.gdip``).